aaryanporwal/uprighthelper/README.md

 1. Improve the interface
 2. Refactor the code (use the big brain javascript I've been learning since 5 months)
 3. Migrate to the ✨<b>beautiful</b>✨ ml5.js (or Tensorflow.JS if able to dedicate more time)
+4. Make a browser extension?
+5. Can use the apple's widget API to make a really cool widget for this

 ## License
 uprighthelper is a Free Software, licensed under MIT License; see License.md for details.